 - To the rest of the frosting, add several drops of orange gel food coloring, the orange zest, the orange oil or extract, and the citric acid (if using).
 Mix well, and adjust the color and flavoring until you’re satisfied.

 - At this point, the frostings can be used right away, or transferred to an airtight container.
-If you’ll be using them within a day they can be left out on the counter, or stored in the refrigerator for up to 2 weeks.
-If you have chilled the frosting, let it come to room temperature COMPLETELY and then beat it for several minutes to smooth it out and restore its texture before using it.
+If you’ll be using them within a day they can be left out on the counter.
+Otherwise, store in the refrigerator for up to 2 weeks.
+Refrigerated buttercream needs to COMPLETELY come to room temperature and then be beaten for several minutes to smooth it out and restore its texture before being used to frost the cake.

 To Assemble and Decorate:

-- Combine the orange juice and granulated sugar in a small saucepan over medium heat.
+- Make the orange syrup by combining the orange juice and granulated sugar in a small saucepan over medium heat.
 Stir frequently while the mixture heats up and comes to a simmer.
 Once simmering, remove it from the heat and allow it to cool to room temperature.

 - Place the cake rounds on 8-inch cardboard cake circles.
 Place one layer on a cake turntable.
 Take a pastry brush, and generously brush the top of the chocolate cake with the orange syrup.